-A Question of Trust Class 10 Summary, Explanation, Difficult words| CBSE NCERT
+A Question of Trust Summary, Explanation, Word meanings Class 10

 A Question of Trust Class 10 summary, explanation from English Footprints without Feet Book Lesson 4 Detailed explanation of the lesson along with meanings of difficult words.
 Also, the explanation is followed by a Summary of the lesson.
-All the exercises and Question Answers from A Question of Trust given at the back of the lesson have been covered.

 Class 10 English (Footprints without Feet) Chapter 4 A Question of Trust